UniqueNetwork/marketplace-docker/README.md

 A special utility is provided that is by far the easiest way to deploy a smart contract.

-> :warning: Take note, there will need to be some QTZ in the `ESCROW_ADDRESS` to ensure a successful execution of the utility.
+> :warning: Take note, there will need to be ~50 QTZ in the `ESCROW_ADDRESS` to ensure a successful execution of the utility.
 Also the `ESCROW_SEED` environment variable must be set in `.env` file.

-The following script runs this utility and will create the ethereum address, deploy the smart contract, set the ethereum calls sponsor, and send it some QTZ:
+The following script runs this utility and will create the ethereum address, deploy the smart contract, set the ethereum calls sponsor, and send it 40 QTZ:

 ```
 docker-compose up -d backend